5 Cheyne Walk

 5 Cheyne Walk is a Grade II* listed house on Cheyne Walk, Chelsea, London, built in 1718.

 The miser John Camden Neild lived there from 1814 until his death in 1852.

+In the 20th Century it was the home of Howard Frank, the co-founder of Knight-Frank estate agency.

-5 Cheyne Walk is now the residence of the Cypriot High Commissioner to the UK.
+5 Cheyne Walk is now the residence of the Cypriot High Commissioner (The country's ambassador to the UK).